 Membership is granted after completion and receipt of a membership application and annual dues.
 All memberships shall be granted upon action of the Membership Committee.

 The annual dues payable to the corporation by members shall be based upon the fee determined by the Board of Directors.

 There is no limit on the number of members the corporation may admit.

 Section 6.
 MEMBERSHIP BOOK

 The corporation shall keep a membership book containing the name and address of each member.
-Termination of the membership of any member shall be recorded in the book, together with the date of termination of such membership.
+Termination of the membership of any member shall be recorded in the book, together with the date of termination of such membership and documentation of reasons for action.
 Such book shall be kept at the corporation’s principal office.

 Section 7.
 NONLIABILITY OF MEMBERS

 A member of this corporation is not, as such, personally liable for the debts, liabilities, or obligations of the corporation.

 Section 8.
 NONTRANSFERABILITY OF MEMBERSHIPS

 No member may transfer a membership or any right arising therefrom.
 All rights of membership cease upon the member’s death.